 How might investors play the battery boom led by growing electric vehicle production and a soaring number of devices needing portable power?

-Still, the company’s ambition extends beyond electric cars.
-Earlier this year, Tesla completed its acquisition of Maxwell.
+That’s likely because the company’s ambition extends beyond electric cars.
+Last year, Tesla completed its acquisition of Maxwell.
 At a cost of just $200 million, it gains some valuable intellectual property.
 Maxwell is best known for its manufacturing of ultracapacitors, but it is also developing dry electrode technology for batteries.

 If Maxwell’s R&D efforts pay off, the unit could bring performance enhancements for lithium-ion battery cells.
 For starters, Tesla could start manufacturing batteries that have an energy density of over 500Wh/kg.
 That would bring a 15% to 100% increase to Tesla’s current battery technology.

 Informally, Tesla has the best battery technology in the auto industry.
 Adding Maxwell’s IP may also result in lithium-ion batteries that gain in capacity and will not lose energy after charged.
-Ultimately, TSLA stock could start turning around once the company implements the new technology.
 Having battery technology that is even further ahead of that offered by other automobile manufacturers could drive Tesla EV sales.

 Energizer Holdings (ENR)

-Shares of Energizer Holdings (NYSE:ENR) were stuck in a narrow trading range of between $37.50 and $40.50 before its August breakout.
-Since then, ENR stock has been on the rise.
+Shares of Energizer Holdings (NYSE:ENR) were stuck in a narrow trading range of between $37.50 and $40.50 before its August 2019 breakout.
+Since then, ENR stock has been on the rise, topping the $50 mark and seemingly finding support there.

 Known best for its Energizer bunny rabbit on television commercials, the company is more than just a battery company.
 It has ambitions for transforming into a diversified global household products leader.
 This change brings along with its high goals.
 Energizer aims to grow adjusted free cash flow to $330 million-$370 million in 2020.